• Skip to primary navigation

 Servings 4

-These homemade fried pita chips come together in 10 minutes and are made with three ingredients: pita bread, oil, and salt.
+These homemade fried pita bread chips can be made in 10 minutes using three ingredients: pita bread, oil, and salt.

 Ingredients